Stridsvagn69420/shadowarc/README.md

 # shadowarc
-Daemon for properly storing ShadowPlay files when written to my Linux NAS
+Daemon for properly storing ShadowPlay files when written to a Linux NAS

 ## Purpose
 I have a Samba share running on my Raspberry Pi and ShadowPlay's saving location is pointed to it, so that clips automatically get stored on my NAS.